rimjhimroy/katacoda_test/Bioinformatics_starter/plastid/step3.md

 </pre>

 Type in the following commands to import the codon-based multiple sequence alignment file for the gene "rbcL" in Rstudio

+To view the alignments you can use the web application: *NCBI MSA viewer* (https://www.ncbi.nlm.nih.gov/projects/msaviewer/)

 <pre class="file" data-target="clipboard">
 rbcl <- read.dna("plastid_sequence_analysis/codon_based_alignments/rbcL.fasta",format="fasta")
 </pre>